 Practitioners simply don’t have to be concerned with the academic discipline.
 Academics on the other hand have things laid out in the opposite direction.
 They don’t have to experience Zen or attain enlightenment to write their academic papers and acquire their academic degrees.

-Why?
 Because they have a different objective than the practitioner.
-In fact, in academic inquiry there is little room for subjective expressions of knowledge and so there is little to no incentive for the academic to experience Zen for themselves other than to observe the religion, even if participating, from an objective distance.
-For instance, this very paper that I’m writing had instructions to not include any personal thoughts, experiences, opinions, etc. because it’s an “academic” paper.
+In fact! in academic inquiry there is little room for subjective expressions of knowledge.
+And so there is little to no incentive for the academic to experience Zen for themselves other than to observe the religion, Even if participating, from an objective distance.
+For instance! this very paper that I’m writing had instructions to not include any personal thoughts, experiences, opinions, etc. Because it’s an “academic” paper.

-That’s too bad because I have some interesting experiences to share regarding my own meditation practice that would be relevant to the subject of Zen practice.
-I would argue that I know much more about meditation, which is the focal point of Zen practice, than the academic who reads about other’s experience with meditation.
-The experiential form of understanding (i.e. experience) gains access to a direct knowing about something that is intimate, practical, and most advantageous.
+That’s too bad! because I have some interesting experiences to share regarding my own meditation practice. which are and would be relevant to the subject of Zen practice.
+I would argue that I know much more about meditation.
+Which is the focal point of Zen practice? than the academic who reads about other’s experience with meditation.
+The experiential form of understanding (i.e. experience) gains access to a direct knowing about something that is intimate! practical! and most advantageous.

 Both are correct.

 You gain the most when you integrate both approaches.
-The academic perception gets a good look at beginnings, the evolution, and multiple expressions of Zen.
-The practitioner wouldn’t have access to this kind of information and knowing, by meditation, ritual, and doctrine alone.
+The academic perception gets a good look at beginnings! the evolution! and multiple expressions of Zen.
+The practitioner wouldn’t have access to this kind of information. knowledge, by meditation, ritual, and doctrine alone.

-In this essay I discussed two fundamentally opposed approaches to understanding Zen (i.e. objective and subjective), and teased out what Zen is.
-There are obvious consequences if we use only one approach to understanding Zen and I made and argument that if you had to choose only one approach, why experiencing/practicing Zen trumps the research method using academic discipline.
-My conclusion calls for a “Middle Path” approach, which integrates the two approaches and provides the deepest understanding of what Zen is.
+In this essay I discussed two fundamentally opposed approaches to understanding Zen (i.e. objective and subjective).
+And teased out what Zen is.
+There are obvious consequences if we use only one approach to understanding Zen.
+I made and argument that if you had to choose only one approach.
+Why experiencing/practicing Zen trumps the research method using academic discipline.
+My conclusion calls for a “Middle Path” approach.
+Which integrates the two approaches and provides the deepest understanding of what Zen is.

 Zen Overview Video